Tagged: Measurement scales

 • Salary

-The level of measurements has been developed in conjunction with the concepts of numbers and units of measurement.
+The level of measurements in statistics has been developed in conjunction with the concepts of numbers and units of measurement.
 Statisticians classified measurements according to levels.
-There is four-level of measurements, namely, nominal, ordinal, interval, and ratio, described below.
+There are four levels of measurement, namely, nominal, ordinal, interval, and ratio, described below.

 Nominal Level of Measurement